sanahameed17/collab-editing-system/FIX_CONNECTION_ISSUES.md

 ## Step 3: Wait for Services to Start

-Wait 30-60 seconds.
+Wait 60-90 seconds.
 Look for these messages in each terminal:
 - "Started UserServiceApplication"
 - "Started VersionServiceApplication"
 - "Started DocumentServiceApplication"
+- "Started CollaborationServiceApplication"
 - "Started ApiGatewayApplication"

 ## Step 4: Test API Gateway Directly